x-zang/bioinformatics-format/README.md

 ..dsadfsf
 ```

-##### SRA
+#### SRA

 It is not exactly a file format but frequently used.
-SRA stands for Short Sequence Archive, a NCBI database.
+SRA stands for Short Read Archive, a NCBI database.
 To retrieve .fastq from SRA, you need sratoolkit.

 ```
 fastq-dump